 Have I ever mentioned how hard it is to be an immigrant?!
 You are not “there” and not “here”.
 Honestly, I will never be “here” 100% and I am OK with that.
 We love where we live but we will never be true Canadians like our children who were born here and have absorbed this culture from Day 1.
 Me and Alex talk about it often…Immigration has impacted our social lives greatly but it was the sacrifice, and we finally have found a way to enjoy ourselves in the environment that is not 100% ours.
 We live a great life and are grateful for every day!
 Anyways…

-So, same situation with our food.
-I make very few Ukrainian dishes for health and labor intensity reasons, and yet have to Google what are Shepherd’s Pie or Coleslaw made of.
+So, same situation with our food – I make very few Ukrainian dishes for health and labor intensity reasons.
+And yet have to Google the ingredients before creating my sweet potato Shepherd’s pie or healthy coleslaw recipe made of.
 I call my food contemporary North American with a Ukrainian flare.:)

 Why am I telling you all that?
 Because traditional North American desserts are my top items I Google and love to “clean up”.
 If I made you a Ukrainian treat, it would raise a few eyebrows and roll out thousands of eyeballs.
 And I never really baked as a teenager, so I even have no idea how to make them.
 I left Ukraine when I was 19 and at that time my mom cooked for me, so I got kinda stuck in between.
 This year I will celebrate 15th anniversary of living in Canada.
 Hard to believe, almost as long as I lived in Ukraine, but my accent and life outlook will stay the same forever.
 That is how important those first 10 – 15 years of your life are shaping who you are.
 Me and Alex can already see our 8 year old giving us some weird looks when we are “trespassing” a private beach in Mexico…Seriously, relax, child.
 We are just looking and we won’t go to jail.:)